X-Hax/sadx-debug-mode/README.md

 # SADX Debug Mode by PkR

 Debug Mode is a mod for Sonic Adventure DX PC (2004) that displays various debug information on screen.
 You need SADX Mod Loader to use this mod.
-For better legibility enable the "Disable HUD" code in SADX Mod Manager before running the game with this mod.
+For better legibility enable the "Hide HUD" code in SADX Mod Manager before running the game with this mod.

 **Using the mod**